lixinW/ship-hats-docs/tools-guide/sonarqube/sonarqube-set-up-developer-edition.md

 ---

-## Sonar Scan for Different Languages
+## Sonar scan for different languages

 >**Note:** Remove the line `-Dsonar.branch.name=${bamboo.planRepository.branchName} \` if you are not using branch analysis.